 Andean history comes alive in Cusco.
 Quechua-speaking descendents of the Incas fill the streets and markets, colonial churches sit atop bases of smooth stonework laid centuries before the Conquistadors, and campesinos (Peru's rural farmers) in colorful dress move busily back and forth across the plazas.
 In the afternoon, you'll tour Cusco's largest open market and the adjacent witches' market.
 After tasting a few unique local foods, you will visit the Center for Traditional Textiles in Cusco, a local organization committed to preserving the region's weaving traditions.
 (If visiting the Sacred Valley on Sunday, you will visit their center in Chinchero instead).
 Watch weavers demonstrate their craft and learn about the history and processes of Peru's most well-known art form.

-This morning, journey into one of the most beautiful areas of Peru.
+Journey into one of the most beautiful areas of Peru.
 The Sacred Valley often becomes one of the highlights of your trip and you will soon see why!
 You'll test your bargaining skills with the locals while visiting one of the great textile markets in the area.
 You may also hike to the inspiring ruins of Pisac or take a short walk through the countryside to the seldom-visited town of Maras, where pre-Columbian salt mines still operate today.
 Visit the Inca agricultural terraces of Moray, thought to have been a nursery to experiment with and modify different varieties of crops.
-Eventually, you will make your way to the living Inca city of Ollantaytambo where you can relax for the night.
+Make your way to the living Inca city of Ollantaytambo and spend the night.

 Today is your chance to watch the sunrise at Machu Picchu and to listen to the spirits of the city's past inhabitants before the hikers from the Inca Trail arrive.
 Later, you can climb the sacred peak of Huayna Picchu, hike to the Sun Gate which overlooks the ruins or take a walk through the lush cloudforest to the Temple of the Moon.
 In the late afternoon you'll return by train to Cusco with your guide.